 - A modern gun’s condition is broken down into the following grades: new, perfect, excellent, very good, good, and fair.
 An antique gun falls into these condition standards: factory new, excellent, fine, very good, good, fair, or poor.
 The materials used to make the gun (metal vs. wood vs. composite), the bore (interior barrel quality), and the functionality of the firearm all impact its condition.

-– The Blue Book of Gun Values assesses the percentage of original finish remaining on the metal surfaces of the gun.
-If your gun has developed a patina (natural worn finish) over the years, do not use sanding or solvents to remove it!
+- If your gun has developed a patina (natural worn finish) over the years, do not use sanding or solvents to remove it!
 Your gun’s patina helps it retain its value.
 A “blued” patina is when the steel on a gun has been partially treated to prevent rust creating a blueish hue.
 This “blueing” patina is highly valued.

 - The material used to make the stock of your gun also impacts its value.
 Plastic stocks are generally of lesser value than walnut stocks that are known for their durability, rigidity, and longevity.
-Besides a natural material like walnut, laminated hardwood stocks are a great alternative.
 Composite stocks (fiberglass, graphite, etc.) can be valuable due to the strength of the material, but the aesthetic quality when compared to hardwood may be less.
-95% or better wood and blue is desirable for modern guns.